MathLogix/TaskManager/README.md

 - **Change status of tasks**: Change the status of each task to "done" to track your progress.
 - **Priority Color Customization**: Simply change the colors of different priorities to get a better view of your tasks.

+Place the "images" folder alongside the program's executable file and then launch the application.

 With **TaskManager**, task management has never been easier!